sidjha/seed-api/README.md

 > Returns a Seed with the specified seed_id.

+* POST /seed/create?title=XXXX&link=YYYY&circle=ZZZZ&username=ABC123

+> Create a new seed with the specified title and link in the specified circle.

+* POST /seed/delete?seed_id=XXX

+> Delete the specified seed.

+* POST /reseed?seed_id=xxxx&username=ABC123&circle_id=yyyy

+> Reseed an existing seed in a new specified circle from the specified user’s seedbag.
+Return error if the circle_id is the same as the seed’s original circle.

-* POST /accounts/create?first_name=XXXX&last_initial=YYYY&username=xxxx
+* POST /user/create?first_name=XXXX&last_initial=YYYY&username=xxxx

-> Create a new account with the specified first name, last initial and username.
+> Create a new user with the specified first name, last initial and username.
 All three fields are required.

-* GET /users?username=XXXX&user_id=YYYY
+* GET /user?username=XXXX&user_id=YYYY

 > Return the user with the specified username or user_id.

+* POST /user/update?username=ABC123&notifications=XX

+> Update user with new settings.

+* POST /user/delete?username=ABC123

+> Delete the specified user.

 * GET /seedbags?username=XXXX